-The ECCS hosts an annual 4-day visual arts festival the "Culture Crawl" in November that involves artists on Vancouver's Eastside opening their studio to the public.
-The event is focused on the area bounded by Columbia St, 1st Ave, Victoria Drive, and the Waterfront and involves painters, jewelers, sculptors, furniture makers, weavers, potters, printmakers, photographers, glassblowers; from emerging artists to those internationally established.
+For 24 years the ECCS has hosted the “Culture Crawl Visual Arts, deisgn & Craft Festival” in November that involves artists on Vancouver’s Eastside opening their studio to the public.
+The event is focused on the area bounded by Columbia St, 2nd Ave, Victoria Drive, and the Waterfront and involves painters, jewelers, sculptors, furniture makers, weavers, potters, printmakers, photographers, glassblowers; from emerging artists to those internationally established.

-2016 We are making history...
-20 years of Crawling and we celabrated with ART.
+2016 We are making history… 20 years of Crawling and we celebrated with ART.
 This year the ECCS received charity status!
-In celebration of its' 20th year the ECCS hosted a pARTy Celebration at the newly renovated Russian Hall.
-Hosted by Fred Lee, the sold-out event with 250 art enthusiasts and artists celebrated with an evening of art that included an Art Draw coordinated by Mira Malatestinic with work by artists; music by Tom Artntzen, Frazey Ford and the Dawn Pemberton band, and dancing.
-The ECC's coordinated the "As the Crow Flies Exhibit" a juried exhibit by Paul de Guzman, Eri Ishii and Katsumo Kimoto, featuring art by 75 Crawl artists past and present at the Arts Factory, Firehall Arts Centre and the CULTCH galleries.
-The years celebration included: the Talking Art a series curated by Francesca featuring conversations with Rachael Ashe, Marcus Bowcott, Haisla Collins, Britta Fluevog, James Kemp, Connie Sabo, and Richard Tetrault.
-Studio 101 coordinated by Laura Aliaga returned to Seymour Elementary with workshops by Zed Payne.
+In celebration of its’ 20th year the ECCS hosted a pARTy Celebration at the newly renovated Russian Hall.
+Hosted by Fred Lee, the sold-out event with 250 art enthusiasts and artists celebrated with an evening of art that included an Art Draw coordinated by Mira Malatestinic with work by artists; music by Tom Artntzen, Frazey Ford and the Dawn Pemberton band.
+The ECC’s coordinated the “As the Crow Flies Exhibit” a juried exhibit by Paul de Guzman, Eri Ishii and Katsumo Kimoto, featuring art by 75 Crawl artists the Arts Factory, Firehall Arts Centre and the CULTCH galleries.
+The years celebration included: the Talking Art featuring conversations with Rachael Ashe, Marcus Bowcott, Haisla Collins, Britta Fluevog, James Kemp, Connie Sabo, and Richard Tetrault.
+Studio 101 coordinated by Laura Aliaga returned to Seymour Elementary.
 It is a record breaking year as we reached the 500+ artist mark!

 2014 18th year and getting bigger!
-25,000 attendees.
+25,000 studio visits and counting!
 New look, brochures and new signage all added to the success of the event.
 Annual preview shows at the Cultch featuring assemblage and collage work and the Firehall provided the public with a sampling of the work at the Crawl.
 The Crawl launched the 1st ever Moving Art Video and Film projections curated by Katherine Surridge.
 An expanded Studio 101 program provided workshops to 60 Strathcona School children.

 2012 Record breaking with over 430 visual artists participating.
 The Cultch hosted the annual preview show and Studio 101 was a great success with our young art appreciators.
 The Crawl sponsored the participation of Union Gospel Mission, The Kettle Friendship Society and the Purple Thistle group.